How to review a contract: contract review tips from experts

 By reviewing these rules, you can develop a better understanding of what happens if you fail to meet your obligations, but also what kind of remedies and recourse is available to you if the counterparty does the same.

-4. Check for blanks
+4. Check for blank fields in the agreement

 Regardless of whether you're using an automated template or reviewing a contract drawn up by the other party, any blank spaces should be filled in or removed before the final contract is signed to avoid ambiguity with potentially costly consequences.